Getting ready to enjoy summer with our Cincinnati Summer Bucket List!

 Ever heard of FootGolf?
 It’s a cross between golf and soccer.
 On a very basic level, you’re kicking a soccer ball but playing along with the rules of golf.
 You can play at Avon Fields, Woodland and Reeves golf courses (Cincinnati Rec Commission) and Little Miami Golf Center.

 Pick your own fruits and veggies at Blooms and Berries Farm Market.
-While strawberry picking is almost done for the season (as of early June, 2020), they follow that up with blueberry picking opportunities in mid to late June.
-And new for this year – Potato Dig!
+While strawberry picking is almost done for the season (as of early June, 2021), they follow that up with blueberry picking opportunities in mid to late June.

 Did we miss your favorite things to do in the summer?
 Let us know!